The Genomic Drivers of High Risk Prostate cancer

 Skills & Techniques may involve: tissue culture, western blotting, immunohistochemistry, RNA/DNA extraction, qPCR, work on animal models, drug screening, FACS, Datamining.

-Research students will work within a team of experienced scientists and have access to scientific expertise and equipment through our department, associated institutions and existing collaborations with leading urologists and scientist.
+Research students will work within a team of experienced scientists and have access to scientific expertise and equipment through our department, associated institutions and existing collaborations with leading urologists.

 Faculty Research Themes